-- 1) Measure from the first chimney flue liner tile to the top of the Insert.
-Allow extra length of liner to insert into flue tile. - 2) Feed the stainless steel liner through the damper area and into the first chimney flue tile.
-Seal around pipe. - Note: A clean-out door may be required under local codes, when a direct flue connection is used.
-Consult local codes. - To mount optional rear leveling leg bolts, prop unit up to access threaded inserts under rear of unit.
-Thread supplied bolts into inserts, set depth to correspond to depth of fireplace drop. - Push the Insert into position inside the fireplace and attach the connector pipe to the stove collar.
-Use the rear adjusting legs to level the Insert. - Note: To access the holes for securing connector to the stove collar, remove the top front casing.
-To remove, undo the screws located on both sides of the top front(Fig #3) then pull casing toward you and up.
-Reverse these steps to install casing top.
+- Measure from the first chimney flue liner to the top of the Insert.
+Allow extra length of liner to insert into flue tile. - Feed the stainless steel liner through the damper area and into the first chimney flue tile.
+Seal around pipe.

+Note: A clean-out door may be required under local codes, when a direct flue connection is used.
+Consult local codes.

+- Push the Insert into position inside the fireplace and attach the connector pipe to the stove collar.
+Use the rear adjusting legs to level the Insert. - Note: For better access, the top of the casing may be removed (Fig. #3).
 If it is necessary to get access to the connector pipe through the flue outlet of the Insert, the baffle can be removed (see Baffle Removal section).